Natural Resources Conservation Service: History

 The agency was founded largely through the efforts of Hugh Hammond Bennett, a soil conservation pioneer who worked for the Department of Agriculture from 1903 to 1952.
 Bennett's motivation was based on his knowledge of the detrimental effects of soil erosion and the impacts on U.S lands that led to the Dust Bowl in the 1930s.
 On September 13, 1933, the Soil Erosion Service was formed in the Department of the Interior, with Bennett as chief.
 The service was transferred to the Department of Agriculture on March 23, 1935, and was shortly thereafter combined with other USDA units to form the Soil Conservation Service by the Soil Conservation and Domestic Allotment Act of 1935.

 The SCS was in charge of 500 Civilian Conservation Corps camps between 1933 and 1942.
 The primary purpose of these camps was erosion control.
+Since 1980 the agency has attempted to quantify the total soil erosion loss which annually matches the Dust Bowl losses during the height of its severity.
+In the 1980s, there were around 3,000 local Soil Conservation Service districts throughout the United States, each with elected executive boards.
+These districts provided financial as well as technical support, such as assistance inventorying natural resources, to land owners in their conservation efforts upon request.

 Bennett continued as chief until his retirement in 1952.
 As part of the Federal Crop Insurance Reform and Department of Agriculture Reorganization Act of 1994, the agency was renamed the Natural Resources Conservation Service during the tenure of Chief Paul Johnson.